Private tour Rome in a day with best guides: History at fingertips

 Explore St. Peter’s Basilica on your Rome in a day private tour

 Every detail, from the intricate marble floors to the colossal statues of saints, embodies the spiritual and artistic heritage of Catholicism, making St. Peter’s Basilica not only a masterpiece of architecture but also a place of deep religious significance where millions of faithful gather to pray, reflect, and witness the living traditions of the Church.
+An unforgettable stop on your Private Rome in a Day tour, combining faith, beauty, and history in the world’s most famous church.

-Your day concludes at the magnificent Trevi Fountain, one of the most famous landmarks in Rome, where your enthusiastic guide will share the fascinating story behind this Baroque masterpiece.
-Designed by Niccolò Salvi, the fountain’s centerpiece features Neptune in his chariot, flanked by two horses symbolizing the contrasting moods of the sea.
-The surrounding figures of Abundance and Health add layers of meaning to this stunning artwork.
-As your guide explains the fountain’s historical significance, you’ll also have a moment to marvel at its beauty, especially when illuminated at night.
-And, of course, before you leave, your guide will encourage you to toss a coin into the water — ensuring that your return to Rome is guaranteed.
+Your Private Tour of Rome in a Day concludes at the magnificent Trevi Fountain, one of Rome’s most beloved landmarks.
+Here, your personal expert will uncover the fascinating story behind this Baroque masterpiece, designed by Niccolò Salvi.
+At its center stands Neptune in his chariot, flanked by two horses symbolizing the contrasting moods of the sea, while the figures of Abundance and Health add deeper layers of meaning.
+As your guide shares its history and legends, you’ll have a moment to marvel and understand the Trevi Fountain’s beauty — especially enchanting under the soft evening light.
+And, of course, you’ll toss a coin into its waters, a timeless gesture ensuring your return to Rome.

 BOOK YOUR TOUR

-From € 759 € 649
+From € 348 € 279

 Likely to sell out

-Reviews
+Last Reviews

 [5.0]